startino/aitino/aitino/prompts/improve/generic.md

 1. Output the prompt in clean, human-readable Markdown format.
 2. Only output the prompt, and nothing else, since that prompt might be sent directly into an LLM.
-3. Do not include a response to the initial prompt, like "Certainly!", or "Gladly!"
+3. Do not include a response to the initial prompt, like "Certainly!", or "Gladly!".
+No additional commentary or explanation should be included either.